yell0wsuit/Japanese-Grammar/files/i-adjectives.md

 # I-Adjectives
- ---

 As the name might suggest, all i-adjectives end with the kana `い`.
-I-adjectives are one of two main groups of adjectives, the other group being [na-adjectives](adjective-naform).
+I-adjectives are one of two main groups of adjectives, the other group being [na-adjectives](adjective-naform.md).

 There are a few na-adjectives that also end with `い`, `きれい` being the most common example.
 So how do you tell the difference between the two?